 Leave a little wiggle room.

 Be Curious.
-Look For the Red Flags.
+Look For the “ReAL” RED Flags.

-- Any dog that misbehaves or exhibits behavior inappropriately or threatens the safety of any persons or other dogs will be asked to leave the market.
+- Any dog that misbehaves, exhibits inappropriate behavior, or threatens the safety of any persons or other dogs will need to leave the market.

 - Do not allow your dog to relieve themselves on booths or signage.
 Any dog that does this will be asked to leave the market.

 Rain or shine, you can plan on joining us at the markets.